 If the individual referred to the DBS is a teacher, the School may also decide to make a referral to the Teaching Regulation Agency.

 11 Queries

-If an applicant has any queries on how to complete the application form or any other matter he / she should contact the HR and Compliance Officer.
+If an applicant has any queries on how to complete the application form or any other matter he / she should contact the headmaster.